Art Basel

 Art Basel is a for-profit, privately owned and managed, international series of art fairs whose annual flagship event has long been considered the largest and most prestigious fair of the contemporary and modern art market.

-Art Basel started in Basel, Switzerland in 1970.
-Since then, it has added annual satellite fairs in Miami Beach in the United States; Hong Kong, and Paris.
-Starting in February 2026, it will also host its first Art Basel event in Doha, Qatar.
+Art Basel started in Basel, Switzerland, in 1970.
+Since then, it has added annual satellite fairs in Miami, Hong Kong, Paris and Qatar.

 The annual fairs bring together galleries, collectors, curators and artists for exhibitions, sales and programming.
 They also serve as an anchor for numerous other art fairs that simultaneously operate in parallel in the host cities.

 Art Basel's parent company is MCH Group a Switzerland-based marketing company.
 Over recent years, the organization has adopted a strategy of moving Art Basel from being a series of industry fairs to being a lifestyle brand.

 Activities

 The flagship Art Basel was started in 1970, but then extended additional art fairs to Miami Beach starting in 2002, Hong Kong starting in 2013 and Paris starting in 2022.
 Art Basel Qatar is scheduled to begin February 2026.

 While the exhibition halls host many of the meetings between gallerists and prospective buyers, much of the activity around an art fair is understood to take place through social activities like private dinners, cocktail parties and late-night hotel gatherings.